scylladb/scylla-ansible-roles/example-playbooks/async_extra/README.md

 - always outputs started and finished fields
 - default `cleanup` mode cleanups only an alias if the job was specified by its name. if it was specified by a jid it deletes the whole state.
+- `full_cleanup` deletes job's state and all related links

 Quick start
 ---